 South Africa has little oil and relies on coal for most of its energy needs.

 Angola had its first trade surplus with South Africa in 2007.
+Almost 90% of the $1,5-billion Angolan exports were petroleum products, according to South African figures.

 Both leaders, who met privately after their speeches, said they would also discuss ways to bolster cooperation and peacekeeping efforts in Africa through the Southern African Development Community (SADC).